 If you don’t manage to do all your cleaning on the weekend, you will have to take a day off to finish it.
 Unless you love cleaning, I seriously doubt you want to spend your day off scrubbing, sweeping, wiping, and washing.

 On the other hand, if you work in a competitive environment, losing time off work comes with its own cons.
-Even if you seem to be saving money by doing the end of tenancy cleaning yourself, you might be wasting an opportunity at work.
+Even if you seem to be saving money for the end of tenancy cleaning cost by doing it yourself, you might be wasting an opportunity at work.
 Not to mention the deposit risk.

 Last, but not least, you don’t need to worry about cleaning materials, equipment, and insurance.
 Reputable companies will take care of everything for you.